abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 >
 > Engineer 2: Just adjust it by X and see if it works.
 Oh, and tell that to some physicist, they might find it interesting.

-With that I am not claiming that math is so insignificant, that it is not even good enough to serve as a tool for building stuff.
+In other words, we can solve problems without any advanced math, or with no math at all, as evidenced by the fact that the agyptians were able to build the pyramids without even knowing Euclidian geometry.
+And with that I am not claiming that math is so insignificant, that it is not even good enough to serve as a tool for building stuff.
 Quite the contrary, I think that math is much more than just a simple tool.
 Thinking itself is mathematical.
 So going through any math texbook (and of course especially this one) would help you in ways that are much more vital than finding solutions to "complex" problems.

 And so "Who is this book for" is not to be read as who should, but who *can* read it.
 Then the answer is "anyone with some time and dedication to learn category theory".

-About this book
-===

-Although many people don't subscribe to this view of mathematics specifically, we can see it encoded inside the structure of most mathematics textbooks - each chapter starts with an explanation of a concept, followed by some examples and then ends with a list of problems that this concept solves.

-There is nothing wrong with this approach, but mathematics is so much more than solving problems.
-It was a the basis of a religious cult in ancient Greece (the Pythagoreans), it was seen by philosophers as means to understanding the laws which govern the universe.
-It was (and still is) a language, which can allow for people with different cultural backgrounds understand each other.
-And it is also art and a means of entertainment.

-Category theory embodies all these aspects of mathematics, so I think a very good grounds to writing a book where all of them shine - a book that is based not on solving of problems, but on exploration of concepts and on seeking connections between them.
-A book, that is, overall, pretty.

 About category theory
 ===